Inside Bomber Eyewear's Patented Foam Technology!

 7. The non-slip lining turns your sunnies into strapless goggles.

 Yup!
 My fellow water sports fans will TOTALLY dig this part.
 When you're out on the water, a high quality pair of goggles feels like the logical thing to wear.
 However, after an hour or two, that goggle strap starts to cut into the back of your neck...
 Then the plastic of the goggles starts to press into your eyeballs...
 And all of a sudden you're dealing with a salt headache that can totally tank your day on the waves!
 The foam lining for our sunnies, on the other hand, turns plain ol' sunglasses into a pair of strapless goggles.
 You get all the benefits of a pair of goggles (water/wind protection, improved vision, less risk of injury) with the comfort of your favorite pair of glasses.

 At Bomber Eyewear, our mission is based on providing the Average Joe with a pair of glasses that works as hard as he does.
 Don't waste your money on luxury brands that can't keep up with you: Invest in sunglasses and safety gear that protect what matters, float when you need it, and don't break your bank -- and look dang good while they're at it.

 If you're ready to try out your first pair, start by checking out my favorites in Sunglasses and Safety.
-You can shop by style (I'm pretty partial to the BOOGIE, myself) and find your favorite new pair of glasses!
+You can shop by style like Bomber Eyewear's Buzz Bombs to name one (I'm pretty partial to the BOOGIE, myself) and find your favorite new pair of glasses!